 A Nest Thermostat is the perfect way to keep your home comfortable, no matter what the season or weather.
-With features designed around maximizing efficiency, convenience and comfort, a Nest Thermostat is an easy way to manage your energy use — saving you money in the process.
+With features designed around maximizing efficiency, convenience and comfort, a Nest Thermostat is an excellent choice to help you manage your energy use — saving you money in the process.

 That’s why more people are looking to add devices like a Nest to their HVAC system.
-If you're interested in trying a Nest yourself, call your nearest expert for smart thermostat installation in [siteinfo field="msa"].
+If you want to put in a Nest for your own home, get in touch with an expert for smart thermostat installation in Cedar Rapids.

-With everything from automatic scheduling to optimizing energy efficiency, Nest helps make home climate control effortless.
+From auto scheduling to optimizing energy efficiency, Nest helps make securing your sense of comfort effortless.

-- Reset: A reset erases some or all of your settings.
-For the most part, homeowners will perform a reset as they're moving into a new house and bringing the thermostat with them, or if they just want to erase all personal info from the Nest before leaving it behind for the next resident.
+- Reset: Conversely, resetting eliminates most if not all of your preferred settings.
+In most cases, people resort to a reset as they're moving homes and bringing the thermostat with them, or if they're moving out and prefer to erase any personal details from the Nest before leaving it for the next homeowner.

-To reset, it doesn't hurt to write down current temperature settings so reapplying them is faster.
-Next, locate Settings -> Equipment and write down the details about your system wires, heating type and safety temperature settings.
+If you want to perform a reset, first write down your temperature settings so they're still available if you forget or erase them.
+Next, go to Settings -> Equipment and write down the details about your system wires, heating type and safety temperature settings.

-- Restart: Shuts your Nest down and reboots it while saving your settings.
-Another way to restart is to press the outside of the Nest and hold it down for a few seconds until it turns black, and then pull your hand away.
+- Restart: Deactivates your Nest before rebooting it with your settings.
+You can also press the outside of the Nest and hold it down for a few seconds until it goes black, at which point you can remove your hand.

-- Schedule: This type of reset clears all scheduling information—including for your hot water, if you've connected it to your Nest.
-By choosing this kind of reset, you’ll need to create a new schedule or wait while your Nest learns your schedule.
+- Schedule: This reset clears all scheduling information—including for your hot water, if you have that programmed into your Nest.
+With this option, you’ll need to create a new schedule or wait while your Nest learns your schedule.

 2. How to Connect Nest Thermostat to Wi-Fi